Ruqaiya Sultan Begum

 Ruqaiya Sultan Begum (alternatively spelled Ruqayya or Ruqayyah; c.
-1542 – January 1626) was the first wife and one of the chief consorts of the third Mughal emperor, Akbar.
+1542 – January 1626) was the first and chief wife of the third Mughal emperor, Akbar.
+She was one of the longest-serving Mughal empress consorts for nearly fifty years.
+However, she never held the title of Padshah Begum.
+During Akbar's reign, the title was instead held by his mother, Hamida Banu Begum (titled Mariam Makani), until her death in 1604.

 Ruqaiya was a first cousin of her husband and was a Mughal princess by birth.
 Her father, Hindal Mirza, was the youngest brother of Akbar's father, Humayun.
 She was betrothed to Akbar at the age of nine and married him at 14, but remained childless throughout her marriage.
-She was, being the first wife, also known as Zan-i-Kalan.
-In later years, she also raised her step-grandson, Khurram (the future emperor Shah Jahan) as well as his daughter, Parhez Banu Begum.
+In later years, she raised Akbar and Mariam-uz-Zamani’s grandson, Khurram (the future emperor Shah Jahan).

-Family and lineage
+Early life

 Hindal Mirza presents young Akbar's portrait to Humayun, during Akbar's circumcision celebrations in Kabul, c.
 1546 AD.

 Ruqaiya Sultan Begum was born into the Timurid dynasty as a Mughal princess, and was the only daughter of Mughal prince Hindal Mirza, the youngest son of the first Mughal emperor Babur from his wife Dildar Begum.
 Ruqaiya's mother, Sultanam Begum, was the daughter of Muhammad Musa Khwaja and the younger sister of Mahdi Khwaja, who was the brother-in-law of Emperor Babur, being the husband of his sister, Khanzada Begum.
 Ruqaiya was named after the Islamic prophet Muhammad's daughter, Ruqayyah bint Muhammad.

 Ruqaiya's oldest paternal uncle was the second Mughal emperor Humayun (who later became her father-in-law as well), while her most notable paternal aunt was the imperial princess, Gulbadan Begum, the author of Humayun-nama ("Book of Humayun").

 Like her husband Akbar, Ruqaiya was a descendant of Timur or Tamerlane the Great through his son Miran Shah.